nextstrain/docs.nextstrain.org/src/tutorials/creating-a-bacterial-pathogen-workflow.rst

 Setup
 =====

-1. Download the example :term:`workflow repository` and enter the new directory.
+1. Download the example :term:`pathogen repository` and enter the new directory.

    .. code-block:: bash